ramannkhanna2/Devops-ECS-ECR-docker-jenkinsfile/cicd/readme/readme.md

 2. Run the following commands on the Jenkins instance:

      Install docker latest version : https://docs.docker.com/engine/install/centos/

         sudo service jenkins restart

+give aws instance an admin role so it can discover ecs and other services
 ### Run the Jenkins Setup Wizard

 1. Browse `http://<instance_ip>:8080`.